ostazm/MahmoudOstaz/README.md

-# I'm Mahmoud Al-Ostaz 🚀
+# I'm Mahmoud Ostaz 🚀

 ## Hello there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="20px" height="20px"> I'm Mahmoud, a passionate Flutter Developer who loves crafting engaging UI and interactive experiences.
 I'm also a technical writer, sharing insights on Flutter and Dart to help fellow developers grasp the concepts and get creative with them.
 I design robust applications using Flutter and Dart.